nodepa/seedlingo/docs/content/content-spec.md

 "multipleChoiceCount": "8"
 ```

-`multipleChoiceCount` is the number of exercises in the lesson of the type
+`multipleChoiceCount` is the number of exercises in the unit of the type
 `MultipleChoice`.

 ### matchingCount